 At the top of the Apps list, you see a Search box.
 Tap inside the search box.

 Type “about phone” or “about tablet” (depending on your device) and tap the result associated with Settings.
 You may also see about phone for Call settings, the Phone app, and other places in the Android operating system.
-Pay attention and tap on the About phone search result associated with Settings.
+Pay attention and tap only the About phone/About tablet search result associated with Settings.

-You will see the About phone page from the previous sections, with the information I already described.
+You then get to the About phone page from the previous sections, with the information I already described.

 2.2.
 How to find the Android version using Search in the Settings app

 Open the Settings app on your phone or tablet.
-It should have a Search box or a Search icon at the top, as it does on my Samsung Galaxy S23.
-Tap inside the Search box or tap the Search icon.
+It should have a Search settings box or a Search icon at the top, as it does on my Samsung Galaxy.
+Tap inside the Search settings box or tap the Search icon.

 Making sense of Android versions and names

 You might have encountered the name Android, followed by your favorite dessert.
-Maybe you read somewhere about Android Oreo, or perhaps, at some point, your friends were discussing Android Pie or Marshmallow while you were eating salad. 🙂 What’s that about?
-Well, it turns out that Google used names of desserts (in alphabetical order) for major Android versions.
-The cutesy codenames have stopped with the launch of Android 10, as you can see in the following list, which includes all the Android version names released to date, starting with the most recent:
+Maybe you read somewhere about Android Oreo, or perhaps, at some point, your friends were discussing Android Pie or Marshmallow while you were eating a salad. 🙂 What’s that about?
+Well, it turns out Google used names of desserts (in alphabetical order) for major Android versions in their official marketing.
+The cutesy names have stopped with the launch of Android 10, but only in Google’s public marketing.
+Internally, the company continued its tradition and used deserts as codenames for the different Android versions developed over the years.
+Here are all the Android version names released to date, starting with the most recent:- Android 15 - released on October 15th, 2024.
+The company codenamed it Vanilla Ice Cream.

 - Android 10 - was supposed to be called Queen Cake, but the final product name is Android 10.
 It was released on September 3rd, 2019.